-Now for the frosting.
+Now for the "frosting" or whitewash.
 I thought I had some glaze in a can that I purchased a long time ago.
 But I couldn’t find any, so maybe I dreamed that.
 I did have some antiquing glaze that was definitely brown.

 I added some white latex paint to it and it still looked a little heavy and thick so I added water.
-And seriously, you can just mix the paint and water, you don’t need the glaze but I think it gives you longer working time with the finish.
+And seriously, you can just mix the paint and water (like I did here) you don't need the glaze but I think the glaze gives you longer working time with the finish.

 You can always do a practice board if you aren’t sure of the technique.
 And don’t try to frost the whole piece at once. work on one area at a time.
 I applied frosting to the casing of the chest only, not to the drawers.

-I made a tutorial on how to white wash furniture.
-It’s short and sweet…..
+I made a tutorial on how to white wash furniture on another piece.
+It's short and sweet.....

 How To Whitewash Furniture